Kyrrego/academic_resume_YunruiZhang/content/project/summer intern-uiuc/index.md

 Devised specialized convolutional kernels and a complex convolutional neural network architecture to enhance both the efficiency of training and the quality of reconstruction.

-Source code (will open to public after publishment): https://github.com/Kyrrego/RAKI_MRSI
+Source code (will open to public afterwards): https://github.com/Kyrrego/RAKI_MRSI